Mildly dissipative diffeomorphisms of the disk with zero entropy: No cycle

 The same property holds inside any filtrating set $U$. \end{corollary}

-\begin{proof} Let us assume that $f$ admits such a sequence of fixed arc: for each $i$, there exists a fixed point $p_i\in I_i$ with a $f$-invariant unstable branch $\Gamma_i$ that accumulates on $I_{i+1}$.
-We may assume that the length $n$ is minimal.
+\begin{proof} Let us assume that $f$ admits { a cycle} of fixed { arcs $I_0,\dots,I_n$}: for each $i$, there exists a fixed point $p_i\in I_i$ with a $f$-invariant unstable branch $\Gamma_i$ that accumulates on $I_{i+1}$.
+We may assume that the length $n$ is minimal: { there is no cycle with smaller length.}